Intelligent-Silicon/Samsung-A05s-SM-A057F-SM-A057G-CustomRoms/README.md

 ### Why not do this?

 Banking app's in particular, may not work so you wont be able to access your bank account's easily.
-They rely heavily on security measure's which go deep into the phone system, out of the way of your regular mobile phone user so they cant tamper with it.
+They rely heavily on security measure's which go deep into the Android operating system and hardware, out of the way of your regular mobile phone user so they cant tamper with it.

 ### How frequently will this repo be updated?